pagopa/cstar-cli/integration_check/README.md

 Once the previous test is passed, pass the path to the file generated with the batch service to the script.

-> Note that the backend needs time to process the file.
+> This step requires a backend processing of the file uploaded in the previous step.
-> Therefore, the
+Please to wait at least 1 hour before running the following script.

 From the project root, run the script with the following (properly customized) command:
 ```bash